The Australian Government is providing support to the early childhood education and care sector affected by the COVID-19 pandemic.

 Previous support packages

-The Australian Government has implemented a range of support packages to help the early childhood education and care sector manage the impact of COVID-19.
+The Australian Government has implemented support packages to help the early childhood education and care sector manage the impact of COVID-19.

 Stay in touch